kubeshop/testkube/docs/docs/5-cli-reference/testkube_generate_tests-crds.md

       --env stringToString          envs in a form of name1=val1 passed to executor (default []) --executor-args stringArray   executor binary additional arguments -h, --help                        help for tests-crds
+      --prerun-script string        path to script to be run before test execution
 ```

 ### Options inherited from parent commands